fxprime/tutoriaz/README.md

 - ✅ **Checkbox Questions**: Multiple-selection questions with array-based answers
 - ✅ **Markdown Support**: Full markdown rendering in questions and options (code blocks, formatting, etc.)
+- ✅ **Syntax Highlighting**: Automatic code highlighting for C++, Python, JavaScript, Arduino, and more
 - ✅ **Interactive Quiz Creation**: Preview and select correct answers directly in the form
 - ✅ **Quiz Export/Import**:
   - Export as JSON for backup and migration